 Philosophy The Microdelivery Resurfacing Peel ($99 at Adore Beauty) has a five-star rating on our website.
 Delivering the results of a chemical peel at home, it is a two-step treatment for skin that’s in need of resurfacing and rejuvenating.
 It works to minimise the appearance of pores, fine lines and wrinkles while also exfoliating skin to reveal a brighter and more even toned complexion.

 #3 / The skin treatment

-Great for blackheads and clearing skin of excess oil and blemish-causing bacteria, Murad Outsmart Blemish Clarifying Treatment helps to reduce the appearance of breakouts in as little time as one week.
+Great for blackheads and clearing skin of excess oil and blemish-causing bacteria, Murad Outsmart Blemish Clarifying Treatment ($70 at Sephora) helps to reduce the appearance of breakouts in as little time as one week.
 This lightweight gel serum minimises dryness and irritation and the formula is alcohol-free and contains no parabens, sulphates or animal-derived ingredients.

 #4 / The toner

 SkinCeuticals LHA Solution Priming Toner ($61 at Adore Beauty) uses a powerful combination of exfoliating lipo-hydroxy acid, glycolic acid and salicylic acid to unclog pores for a clearer and more refined complexion.
 Used after cleansing, it helps remove stubborn surface debris and improve skin tone and texture.

 Ole Henriksen Cold Plunge Pore remedy Moisturiser ($64 at Sephora) is a lightweight salicylic acid hydrator that nourishes skin while keeping excess oil under control.
 Salicylic acid works to clear congested follicles, green tea helps to calm inflammation; and algae aims to polish the appearance of pores.